semgrep/semgrep-docs/docs/semgrep-cloud-platform/user-management.md

 To change this:

 1. On Semgrep Cloud Platform's sidebar, click Settings.
-2. Along the topbar, click Access.
+2. On the topbar, click Access.
 3. On the left sidebar, click Defaults.

 ![Screenshot of default user role](/img/default-user-role.png#md-width)<br />